 What's the status on that?

-Uh join us after the break here.
+Join us after the break here.

 You're listening to Sean Hannity.

-Here today, taking time away from my family work during this last week of our holiest month of Ramadan, a time of fasting and deep atonement, because I could not feel more strongly that our current national and agency direction and combating Islamist-inspired terrorism is deeply flawed and profoundly dangerous.
+Here today, taking time away from my family work during this last week of our holiest month of Ramadan, a time of fasting and deep atonement, because I could not feel more strongly that our current national and agency direction in combating Islamist-inspired terrorism is deeply flawed and profoundly dangerous.

 As a devout Muslim who loves my faith and loves my nation, the de-emphasis of radical Islam is the greatest obstacle to both national harmony and national security.